SoongGuanLeong/de_project_usgs_earthquakes/README.md

 ```

 ## 🚀 Getting Started: Duplicate This Project Locally
 This project is designed to be easily reproducible using Docker and Docker Compose.
 Follow these steps to set up and run the entire data pipeline on your local machine.
+Let me know if i forget to write anything.

 ### Prerequisites
 Before you begin, ensure you have the following installed on your system: